 Not only that, but every audience is different.
 Sometimes they laugh out loud, sometimes they sit and smile, and you never know which type of audience you’ll have until you’re live.

 If you’re going off a memorised presentation, it’s much more difficult to break away from that to go with the flow on the day, and respond naturally to your audience.

 Rehearse in front of colleagues, friends, a mirror, in virtual reality – always aloud.
 Make sure you spend plenty of time practising your presentation, it will make you feel much more relaxed if you know your material.

-Courses where you can rehearse in realistic simulations:
+Courses where you can rehearse with interactive exercises:

 Video showing how you can prepare for your presentation using virtual reality.
 Learn more about virtual reality training.

 Do, however, memorise your opening line.
 If you know how you’re going to begin, you’ll get a strong start and that will build your confidence.

 Many speakers and stage actors find that the minute they’ve actually delivered their first line, the nerves are gone and they’re well into their stride.

 Writing your presentation out in your own handwriting will help you clarify your ideas and may well bring you new ones.

 As well as practising for the ideas and what you want to say, practise how you want your presentation to flow.
 Think of it almost as a symphony, with high points, slow movements and crescendos.
 If it’s important, think about how you want your audience to feel, what emotions you want them to have, and when.